top of page

 Use Different Passwords for Different Purposes

 You need to create password “firewalls” between different areas of your life.
 It’s important to understand that once someone has access to your email, they can probably get access to any account associated with that email.
 For instance, you may not have cared that your MyFitnessPal data was sold on the dark web in 2018, but this hack provided the highest bidders with your email and the password you used for the account.
-That means that all a cybercriminal needs to do is sign into your email (if you use the same password) and see what accounts are connected to that email.
-That could be your bank, credit cards, and more.
-Create strong passwords for every account and a completely unique one for your email.

 Change Passwords Routinely